 - Add the butter, sugar, and salt then pulse the food processor (or stir them) until well combined.

 - Spread the mixture evenly into the bottom of your pan and press it down firmly.
+The mixture will seem dry but press it very firmly and it will stick together.

 For a crisp baked crust: